besi/raspberry-screamer/README.md

 ####NOTES
 - watch out with using usb hubs that are powered.
 You need to make sure it doesn't backpower since you'll fry your PI.
 I did.
-- The "Goobay model 68878 USB 3D Sound" does not work with the Pi from my experience.

 ####TODO